promesante/promesante.github.io/_posts/2021-04-28-clojure_repl_driven_development_part_2.md

 As suggested in Pedestal documentation, we embraced interceptors as much as possible, and organized them as shown below:

-1. **validate** HTTP request parameters
+1. **validate** HTTP `request` parameters
 2. **retrieve** data from database
 3. **update** data into database
-2. **prepare** (**retrieve** or **update**) data for each of these operations respectively
+2. **prepare** (**retrieve** or **update**) data for each of the corresponding operations just mentioned
-4. **display** data in response as the result of the interceptor chain execution
+4. **display** data in `response` as the result of the interceptor chain execution

-To handle data, making it flow step by step along the interceptor chain bound to this endpoint, we have to device a data structure to store data in, or take data from, the following way:
+To handle data, making it flow step by step along the interceptor chain bound to every endpoint, we have to device a data structure to store data in, or take it from, the following way:

-1. `:request`: this is the data which comes with the HTTP GET request, that is bound to this key in the interceptor chain's Pedestal context
+1. `:request`: this is the data which comes with the HTTP `GET request`, that is bound to this key in the interceptor chain's Pedestal context
-2. `:query-data`: `prepare-retrieve` interceptors bind data to this key leaving it prepared for `retrieve` interceptors
+2. `:query-data`: `prepare-retrieve` interceptors bind data to this key, leaving it prepared for `retrieve` interceptors
 3. `:retrieved`: `retrieve` interceptors store retrieved data here
 4. `:result`: `display` interceptors store data here in order to have it ready for the `entity-render` interceptor to set it in `response`